iamnotnato/alx-low_level_programming/0x02-functions_nested_loops/README.md

   * File : [6-abs.c](./6-abs.c)
     * Required : A function that computes the absolute value of an integer.

-💡*Fun Fact : Quote by Charles Dudley Warner: There is no such thing as absolute value in this world.
+> 💡*Fun Fact : Quote by Charles Dudley Warner: There is no such thing as absolute value in this world.
 You can only estimate what a thing is worth to you.*
-  <br><br>

 * **7. There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important.**
   * File : [7-print_last_digit.c](./7-print_last_digit.c)
     * Required : A function that prints the last digit of a number.
     * Expected Results : Returns the value of the last digit.

-💡*There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important. ~Jim Rohn*
+> 💡*There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important. ~Jim Rohn*

 <div align="center">
 <img src="https://github.com/iamnotnato/alx-low_level_programming/blob/master/0x02-functions_nested_loops/images/important.jpg">